Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 Acemoglu and Robinson present a compelling way of understanding why some countries are rich and others are poor.
 They classify political and economic institutions as either inclusive or extractive, and then study the interaction between political and economic institutions.
 They argue that countries with extractive institutions tend to be poor, while those with inclusive institutions tend to be rich.
 Casual empiricism supports their position.

 Their argument with respect to the Industrial Revolution is that the Glorious Revolution dramatically altered Britain’s political institutions, shifting them from extractive to inclusive.
 Inclusive economic institutions followed, leading directly to the Industrial Revolution.
 While prominent historians of the Industrial Revolution (including Robert Allen, Joel Mokyr, and Gregory Clark) acknowledge the institutional changes, they do not consider them to be a major factor in the Industrial Revolution.
+Furthermore, Acemoglu and Robinson’s claim that inclusive political institutions preceded inclusive economic institutions is not supported by a broad review of the evidence.
 I discuss this issue here.

 - Mancur Olson, “Big Bills Left on the Sidewalk: Why Some Nations are Rich, and Others Poor,” Journal of Economic Perspectives (Spring 1996), pp. 5-6. ↩